akvo/akvo-product-design/RSR/Features/12-ActionBasedNotifications/FunctionalDesign/ActionBasedNotifications.md

 *Since a working implementation for notifications in general is fundamental to email notifications; consider implementing non email features first.
 This will also provide a test case for how many notifications a user will get.*

 ## Non goals
-- Besied subscription, donation & notification(enabled email) notifications, add on project update
+- For the first phase don't implement notifications for project updates, comments or data modifications
-- How about those email templates
+- How about those email templates?

 ## Scenarios
 **Scenario 1 - Subscribe to projects**